decentraland/core-components/components/slack/README.md

 ## Configuration

-The component requires either a webhook URL or a bot token:
+The component requires a bot token for authentication and message sending.

-- **Webhook**: Simple integration, limited customization
-- **Bot Token**: Full customization including username, icon, and advanced features

 ## Usage